SALTAPIS/enter-the-vibe/docs/app-overview.md

   - Text animations and effects

 - **Phase 2: Main Title**
-  - Large title display with "ENTER THE VIBE" text
+  - Large title display with "VIBE CODING SALON #01" text
   - Animated entrance of each word
   - Special effects for each title word